Sedum acre [SEE-dum AK-REE] the goldmoss stonecrop is a low growing, perennial flowering, evergreen succulent plant.

 Flowering and Fragrance

-Stonecrop Goldmoss is characterized with light green, overlapping foliage with rounded leaves on short semi bent stems.
+Stonecrop Goldmoss is characterized with rounded light green leaves, and overlapping foliage on short semi bent stems.

 Light and Temperature

 The Goldmoss Sedum plant tolerates varying temperatures, and why it grows in areas many plants cannot.
-Recommended for USDA hardiness zones 3 to 8.
+Recommended for USDA zone 3 to 8.

 It grows best in full sun to partial sun areas and tolerates more sunlight than many other plants.